smartpunter/schedule/README.md

 ## About the project

-This utility creates a timetable for a small school using [Google OR-Tools](https://developers.google.com/optimization/).
+This utility creates a timetable for a small (or maybe even big, if you have computing resources to find the solution) school using [Google OR-Tools](https://developers.google.com/optimization/).
 It reads a JSON configuration that lists subjects, teachers, students and available rooms, then searches for an arrangement of lessons with the smallest penalty score.

 **Positives**
 - Flexible data format that covers many real-life constraints
 - Generates both machine readable JSON and an easy HTML timetable
 - Includes analysis tables for teachers and students

-**Negatives**
+**IMPORTANT**
 - Preparing the configuration file takes time
-- Tested only on small data sets; large schools may need tuning
+- Tested only on relatively small data sets (up to 50 students); large schools may need fine-tuning
-- Searching for the best schedule can take a long time
+- Searching for the best schedule will take a long time.
+Pay attention to script output, when it stops changing - probably you found solution which is good enough.

 ## Quick start

 The following steps assume absolutely no prior experience with the command line.
+For configuration format look below.

 ### 1. Download the program